 1 Body makes a saffron supplement that’s somewhat lower in the concentration of the active ingredients than its competitors.

-Though it too contains 88.25 mg of saffron per capsule, it’s only standardized to a 0.1% saffron extract versus the 0.3% of many of the other saffron supplements out there.
+Though it too contains 88.25 mg of saffron per capsule, it’s only standardized to a 0.1% saffron extract versus the 0.3% of many other saffron supplements.

 9. Lean Nutraceuticals Saffron Extract

-Lean Nutraceuticals has a pretty standard saffron supplement with the usual 88.5 mg dosage per capsule, but it’s not as well-reviewed as some of the other saffron supplements on the market.
+Lean Nutraceuticals has a standard saffron supplement with the usual 88.5 mg dosage per capsule.
+Still, it’s not as well-reviewed as other saffron supplements on the market.

-Whether this is because of the extra ingredients included as binders and stabilizers or whether it is a quality control problem is hard to say, but users tend to have more success with other saffron supplements.
+It is hard to say whether this is because of the extra ingredients included as binders and stabilizers or a quality control problem.
+Still, users tend to have more success with other saffron supplements.

 10. NutriNatures Pure Saffron Extract

-NutriNatures makes a saffron extract that has many supporters, but it lands low in the rankings because of a few key details.
+NutriNatures makes a saffron extract with many supporters, but it lands low in the rankings because of a few key details.

-First, the company is not explicit about how (or whether) their saffron extract is standardized, and second, they use a gelatin capsule instead of a cellulose capsule, which prevents this supplement from being an option for vegetarians and vegans.
+First, the company is not explicit about how (or whether) their saffron extract is standardized.
+Second, they use a gelatin capsule instead of a cellulose capsule, which prevents this supplement from being an option for vegetarians and vegans.

 Who should buy saffron?

 Saffron is a spice made from the stigmas of crocus flowers.
 The best saffron comes from Iran, India, and Spain.
-Saffron has been used for centuries to flavor food, and is also used in medicine.
-In fact, research suggests that saffron may help fight cancer, diabetes, heart disease, depression, anxiety, Alzheimer’s, arthritis, high blood pressure, ulcers, and even acne.
+Saffron has been used for centuries to flavor food and is also used in medicine.
+Research suggests that saffron may help fight cancer, diabetes, heart disease, depression, anxiety, Alzheimer’s, arthritis, high blood pressure, ulcers, and even acne.

 How does saffron work?

-The benefits of saffron come from two main compounds found within the plant itself: Crocin and safranal.
+The benefits of saffron come from two main compounds within the plant: Crocin and safranal.
 These chemicals act differently depending upon what part of the body you want them to target.
-For example, crocin helps boost your immune system while safranal reduces inflammation.
-Both of these components have antioxidant properties, meaning that they protect cells against damage caused by free radicals.
+For example, crocin helps boost your immune system, while safranal reduces inflammation.
+Both of these components have antioxidant properties, meaning they protect cells against damage caused by free radicals.
 Free radicals cause cell damage, leading to diseases like cancer.